thednp/bootstrap.native/CONTRIBUTING.md

 # Issue Reporting
 Before posting a new issue/question, please check the [CLOSED](https://github.com/thednp/bootstrap.native/issues?q=is%3Aissue+is%3Aclosed) issues section, maybe your issue have already been solved or your question was already answered.

-Please use the [Issues](https://github.com/thednp/bootstrap.native/issues) section to post new issues related to Native Javascript for Bootstrap functionality, npm and / or node.js compatibility.
+Please use the [Issues](https://github.com/thednp/bootstrap.native/issues) section to post new issues related to Native JavaScript for Bootstrap functionality, npm and / or node.js compatibility.

 **Requirements**
 * **version** you are using,